neelsg/lithium/docs/tour.md

 other packages that import this one.

-## Importing custom packages
+## Importing packages

     Li 0

+    import myMath "./myMathFolder"

+    main func():
+        console.log(myMath.sqr(3.0))

+You can import your own packages or third-party libraries using the `import` keyword.

     import:
-        console
         myMath "./myMathFolder"

-    main fn():
-        console.log(myMath.sqr(3.0))

-You can import your own packages just as easily as packages from the standard library by providing the file path to the folder where the source code is located.
+        dbConnect "./dbConnection"

+Multiple imports can be written as an `import` block.

 ## Functions

     Li 0

-    import:
-        console

-    private add fn(x int, y int) int: return x + y
+    private add func(x int, y int) int: return x + y

-    main fn():
+    main func():
         console.log(add(42, 13))

 A function can take zero or more arguments.
 In this example, `add` takes two arguments of type `int`.
 Note that the type comes after the variable name.

+A function that takes no arguments can be declared without brackets:

+    main func: console.log(add(42, 13))

 ## Multiple results